nordic-institute/harmony-common/building/domibus/Readme.md

 Build process is tested to succeed with at least 8GB of RAM.

-If using Docker check if there is enough memory allocated for the virtual machine in which Docker runs.
+If using Docker check if there is enough memory allocated for the virtual machine in which Docker runs and also for the container.

-Run `docker stats` and check the `MEM USAGE / LIMIT' column LIMIT for the memory allocated for the container.
+Run `docker stats` and check the `MEM USAGE / LIMIT` column's `LIMIT` value for this.